LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

    merge_two_files(args.data_source_1, args.data_source_2,args.output_uri)
 ```
+Note: To test this script in a local machine please download the python-pyspark folder and follw the instructions in the [readme.md](/python-pyspark/readme.md) file.

 2. Upload analysis.py to PYTHON_SCRIPTS folder in Amazon S3 into the bucket you created for this tutorial.

 ## Step 3: [Create EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)